General History Web Sites and Resources

 An annotated guide to the best education-related web sites.
 Reviews of historical sites are useful and comprehensive, though no distinction is drawn between American and World history.
 Well organized and reliable

 Hyper History Online covers 3000 years of history through timelines, lifelines, maps and graphics.
 Much is under construction but the site holds promise

 Kathy Schrock’s Guide for Educators

-Sponsored by the Discovery Channel, this is a well organized and comprehensive guide for educators searching to make the best use of the web.
+A well organized and comprehensive guide for educators searching to make the best use of the web.
 Has good links under the EdTech Blogs and EdTech Passion sections.